arcus/education_modules/_module_templates/template_wrapper.md

 This is the template for **wrapper modules**.
 This template should be used when a module is more than 50% content that is embedded or linked to.
-If more than half of the module content is in the LiaScript markdown itself, then the other template should be used, even if that content is primarily adapted from other open source content.
+If more than half of the module content is in the LiaScript markdown itself, then the standard template should be used, even if that content is primarily adapted from other open source content.

-To see how to use this **wrapper module** template, you'll need to look at this file in its [raw format](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/wrapper_module_template.md).
+To see how to use this **wrapper module** template, you'll need to look at this file in its [raw format](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/template_wrapper.md).
-To see what it looks like rendered via LiaScript, [click here](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/wrapper_module_template.md) or go to [https://liascript.github.io/](https://liascript.github.io/) and paste the link to the **raw** file into the box on that page and click "load course".
+To see what it looks like rendered via LiaScript, [click here](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/template_wrapper.md) or go to [https://liascript.github.io/](https://liascript.github.io/) and paste the link to the **raw** file into the box on that page and click "load course".
 This template is **not** a great example of what a real module should look like, though.

 To see what real modules look like, see [our list of completed modules](https://arcus.github.io/education_modules/list_of_modules).